tinymce/tinymce-docs/enterprise/server.md

 #### Add the logging configuration to your classpath

-Much like how your `application.conf` services configuration file is added to the classpath (see Step 3 above), you’ll need to follow a similar pattern to add your logging configuration XML to the classpath.
+Much like how your `ephox.conf` services configuration file is added to the classpath (see Step 3 above), you’ll need to follow a similar pattern to add your logging configuration XML to the classpath.

 ````
 -Dlogback.configurationFile={$LOG_LOCATION}